fouad/proposal-try-expressions/readme.md

 ## Adoption Strategy

-- This proposal is implemented as a [Babel plugin](./packages/babel-plugin-transform-try-await) to compile `try await` code down to valid ECMAScript
+- This proposal is implemented as a [Babel plugin](./packages/babel-plugin-transform-try-await) to compile try expressions down to valid ECMAScript
 - Backwards-compatible with existing exception handling and Promise spec
 - Open to community for comment and testing